 Maybe in your situation it’s not to “walk”.
 Maybe it’s to work on another item to negotiate.
 It could be to finish a project with excellence and revisit the topic.
 You decide what the next step is for your situation.

-Control Tip #4: A ready list of your skills and accomplishments with examples
+Focus on What You Can Control in a Negotiation Tip #4: A ready list of your skills and accomplishments with examples

 Make sure you have examples to back up your ask.
 You don’t just want to walk into the office (or Zoom meeting) and say, “Hey, I want this much.”
 Ideally you want to show the value you’ve provided through multiple examples.
 You want to lead with that.
 Lead with all the great things you’ve done for them and all the value you add in so many different ways.